nats-io/nginx-nats/README.md

 nginx-nats
 ==========

-Nginx module that implements NATS client.
+Nginx module that implements the NATS client.

-The current implementation is designed to be correct and to handle low rates of NATS.
-Comments suggest that Kirill felt some rewrites would be necessary if we wanted to use NATS messages in the serving loop.

 ### Configuration: